mydur/AzMon/azmon-nonazurewinservice-tmpl/_working/readme.md

 # azmon-nonazurewinservice-tmpl

 The purpose of this template is to deploy an alert rule to monitor a give Windows service.
 The service to monitor is provided in a parameter to the template.
 You need to give the short name as well as the display name for the rule to work.
+Filtering is only possible on computername and this must be an exact match.
 Also the name of the action to use when forwarding the alert needs to be provided as a parameter.
 However, the latter has a default value: nonazure-azmon-prod-agrp

 The target resource group for the deployment is the resource group containing the workspace and other base resources (probably 'azmon-prod-rg')